 - Note- A Collateral Moves instruction will not execute if the removal of the collateral from your account would cause your CM or simulated CM to become negative.

 - Settlement Progress Payments (SPPs): You can increase your CM by wiring Settlement Progress Payments (SPPs) to DTC's account at the Federal Reserve Bank of New York (FRBNY).
 Your CM and your settlement account will be credited for the amount of the SPP; thus, SPPs also reduce your actual net debit.
 See Wire Instructions for more information. )

-To view your CM balance, use PBS's Risk Management Controls Inquiry.
+To view your CM balance, use the Risk Management Controls Inquiry function.